ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T9.2: Make decision on bootstrapping viability
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+At thsi point, bootstrapping viability needs to be decided upon.
+If it is not viable, but it is otherwise evident that the OAC project should continue full-time, then outside investment should be pursued throughout the month.

 #### T9.3: Final push for academic recognition of [OART-1: BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md)
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+In whichever case, achieving academic acceptance of OAC protocols will help to ensure the chance of long-term value for the project.

 #### T9.4: Final push for academic recognition of [OART-2: Collaborative Transaction Routing](../../../oart/oera-000-000-000-dulan/oart-000-000-002-ctr/README.md)
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+In whichever case, achieving academic acceptance of OAC protocols will help to ensure the chance of long-term value for the project.

 #### T9.5: Final push for academic recognition of [OART-3: RIS-STM](../../../oart/oera-000-000-000-dulan/oart-000-000-003-ris-stm/README.md)
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+In whichever case, achieving academic acceptance of OAC protocols will help to ensure the chance of long-term value for the project.

 ## Agreeing
 - **[AGR-1: Liam Monninger](./agreeing/agr-001-liam-monninger/README.md):** argues that guide describes the exploratory nature of this initial phase well ([Liam Monninger](mailto:liam@ramate.io)).